MicrosoftDocs/CommunityToolkit/docs/maui/essentials/apptheme-resources.md

 ## Extensibility

-Both `AppThemeResource` and `AppThemeColor` inherit from the abstract class `AppThemeObject<T>`.
+Both `AppThemeObject` and `AppThemeColor` inherit from the abstract class `AppThemeObject<T>`.
 If you have a need for a more strongly typed resource that is not available in the .NET MAUI Community Toolkit, you can create your own inheritance.

 ## Properties

-THe below table describes the properties for `AppThemeResource` and `AppThemeColor`.
+The below table describes the properties for `AppThemeObject` and `AppThemeColor`.
 For `AppThemeColor`, the types of each property will be `Color` instead of `object`.

 | Property | Type | Description |
 |---|---|---|